Q&A Salt

 Q: Bread either too salty or not salty enough!
 How do I adjust the recipes?

-A: The recipes in the book were written with Morton’s Kosher salt.
-We had many people test the recipes and the amount we settled on was pleasing to most of us.
-The salt is present in the recipe to enhance the flavor, so you should adjust the amount to suit your palate!
+A: Salt is present in my recipes to enhance the flavor, so you should adjust the amount to suit your palate!
 This may take a couple of tries to get it exactly how you like it.
+If you’re on a diet that requires a low or zero-sodium diet, you can adjust the recipe to match your needs.
+The flavor will change, of course.

 1 1/2 tablespoons Morton’s Kosher Salt